xenify-io/litepaper/README.md

 <br>

 At Xenify, security is paramount to ensuring the utmost safety and reliability of our protocol.
-To fortify our protocol's security, we are planning an audit of the contracts by PeckShield, a highly-regarded security company in the industry.
+To fortify our protocol's security, we have conducted an audit of the contracts by PeckShield, a highly-regarded security company in the industry.

 Our platform is thoughtfully designed with decentralisation and autonomy as guiding principles.
 Xenify's smart contracts are devoid of admin keys, meaning they cannot be upgraded or governed by a centralised authority.
 To reinforce our protocol's truly decentralised and autonomous nature, earning potential will be equitably distributed among participants based on their veXNF holdings and its associated power.
 As Xenify evolves, we aim to prioritise our users' interests, nurturing transparency and trust throughout the protocol.